christianrondeau/autovim/README.md

 ## Installation

+Autovim currently works on Linux and Windows using Git Bash (not in PowerShell or cmd.exe).
+You also need to have VIM installed and available in your `PATH`.
+It is tested against VIM `7.4.1721` and `8.0`.

 Since this is still under development, installation is done manually; simply checkout this repo, run `chmod +x ./bin/autovim` and you're good to go!

 ## Usage